Yinghao-Li/MUBen/README.md

 ### External Dependencies

-The backbone models `GROVER` and `Uni-Mol` requires loading pre-trained model checkpoints.
+The backbone models `GROVER` and `Uni-Mol` require loading pre-trained model checkpoints.

 - The `GROVER-base` checkpoint is available at GROVER's [project repo](https://github.com/tencent-ailab/grover) or can be directly downloaded through [this link](https://ai.tencent.com/ailab/ml/ml-data/grover-models/pretrain/grover_base.tar.gz).
 Unzip the downloaded `.tar.gz` file to get the `.pt` checkpoint.